Just Eat Belfast Bikes

 Charge to users

-You can choose to either pay £20 for an annual subscription, or £5 for three-day casual use.
+For membership options, you can choose to either pay £25 for an annual subscription, or £6 for three-day casual use.
 The first 30 minutes of each trip is free of charge, while after 30 minutes there are small incremental charges.

 funding for the scheme as part of their Active Travel Demonstration